mharrod/K8s-and-GitSecOps/docs/walk/kaniko.md

       ```
       ----------------------------------------------------------------
-      2.0 Create the Container Registry Secret
+      2.0 Create the container registry Secret
       <br>
       <br>
       In an ideal scenario, you would be best to use a vault such as hashicorp to store variables.
 However, for now, we will just use system environment to store variables and explore our other options at a later date.
 PLEASE NOTE, secrets don this way are not really secret (not encrypted just encoded)